zerospiel/docs/docs/k0rdent-architecture.md

 * **Platform Architect:** This person or team has global responsibility to the business and technical stakeholders for designing IDPs/platforms for later adaptation to particular clouds and infrastructures, workloads, performance and cost objectives, security and regulatory regimes, and operational requirements. k0rdent enables Platform Architects to create sets of reusable ClusterTemplates and ServiceTemplates closely defining IDPs/platforms in the abstract.
 * **Platform Lead:** This person or team (sometimes referred to as 'CloudOps') is primarily responsible for the left-hand side of the above diagram, corresponding to k0rdent Cluster Manager (KSM).
 They adapt ClusterTemplates to the correct cloud, and they make sure that everything is working properly.
 They’re also responsible for limiting the Project Team’s access to Cluster and Service templates necessary to do their jobs.
 For example, they might limit the templates that can be deployed to an approved set, or provide CAPI operators for only the clouds on which the company wants applications to run, helping to eliminate shadow IT.
-* **Project Team:** This person or team is responsible for the right-hand side of the above diagram, corresponding to k0rdent Service Manager.
+* **Platform Engineer:** This person or team who are responsible for the day to day management of the environment.
 They use ClusterTemplates and ServiceTemplates provided by the Platform Lead (as authorized to do so) and may create additional ServiceTemplates to customize their own Kubernetes cluster so that it’s appropriate for their application.

 ## Credentials